zhangxingshuo/Java-Crypto/README.md

-# Java-Crypto
-Java AES Cryptography
+# AES Cryptography
+AES cryptographic framework implemented in Java.

+## Overview
-Password-based encryption and decryption using the Java Cryptography Extension.
-Currently implementing a basic GUI, file explorer, and file compression.
+This repository provides password-based encryption and decryption using the Java Cryptography Extension.
+Currently, it implements a basic GUI, file explorer, and file compression.

+## Installation and Usage
+Simply clone or fork the repository and run `Crypto.jar` by double clicking.